 Though the term is unfamiliar to many outside the Hills, the slugburger is catching on.
 Tourists come to Corinth from all over to try a slugburger or to attend the July festival named in its honor.
 Some locals eat them every day; fewer dislike them, and at least one claims that the patty, in a way, saved the town.

 But, like most Southern food, the slugburger had a humble beginning, and its history is both straightforward and complex.
 A mixture of meat and extender, in this case, pork and soymeal, was flattened into a disk, fried and sold for a nickel, often called a “slug” in Depression-era Corinth.
 That much is uncontested.
 Deciphering other details, however, is a bit tricky.
+Make sure you also check the Jimmy John’s Owner who is an inspiring restaurant business tycoon.

 “Mrs. Weeks made the first one as far as I know,” said Camille Borroum Mitchell, whose forefathers established Borroum’s Drug Store in 1865.
 Across from the Alcorn County Courthouse, Borroum’s is the oldest drug store in continuous operation in the state and a large supplier of the town’s slugburgers.
 Mitchell, who was born in 1926, was the first woman graduate of the University of Mississippi’s School of Pharmacy.
 She continues to fill prescriptions at Borroum’s while her son and daughter-in-law, Lex and Debbie Mitchell, run the antique soda fountain and grill.